sockethub/sockethub/doc/adding_a_platform.md

 When in doubt, come to the irc channel (#sockethub on irc.freenode.net), or open a github issue about it on [github.com/sockethub/sockethub/issues](https://github.com/sockethub/sockethub/issues/).

+**NOTE:** This document is for developers wishing to add a sockethub platform.
+For documentation describing the use of sockethub from a web-app, please see [platform overview](platform_overview.md).

 ## What is a platform?

 A platform is a node module which exposes a number of "verbs" (functions) which are actions requested by the user, sockethub validates the request against the schema files (in `lib/schemas/*.js`) and then calls the platforms' function with the corresponding verb specified by the user.